nhs-r-community/git_training/guides/introduction_to_git.md

 > Feel free to use the table of contents attached to the top left of this guide for quicker navigation!

 This page is intended as a starting point for R users who are new to using Git.
-It shows you the basic commands and the workflow to use Git on your own, in conjunction with using RStudio Desktop or RStudio Cloud.
+It shows you the basic commands and the workflow to use Git on your own, in conjunction with using Codespaces.

 To use Git as a team you should complete this section and the following section on [using git collaboratively](./using_git_collaboratively.md).